-To run a command on host Y, prefix the command with two tildes (~~).
-Note A command sequence that begins with a tilde (~) can be interpreted by tip only if it is at the beginning of the command line.
+• To run a command on host Y, prefix the command with two tildes ($\sim \sim$) Note A command sequence that begins with a tilde (\sim) can be interpreted by tip only if it is at the beginning of the command line.

 Table 14-4 summarizes the most common tip local commands.
-For information about other tip local commands, refer to the tip(1) reference page.
+For information about other tip local commands, see the tip(1) reference page.